time4dev/async/README.md

 If there's no error handler added, the error will be thrown in the parent process when calling `await()` or `$pool->wait()`.

-If the child process would unexpectedly stop without throwing an `Throwable`, the output written to `stderr` will be wrapped and thrown as `Spatie\Async\ParallelError` in the parent process.
+If the child process would unexpectedly stop without throwing an `Throwable`, the output written to `stderr` will be wrapped and thrown as `Time4dev\Async\ParallelError` in the parent process.

 ### Catching exceptions by type